-Jayme Closs Was Allegedly Kidnapped By The Man Who Killed Her Parents
+Jayme Closs Was Allegedly Kidnapped By The Man Who Killed Her Parents Named Jake Thomas Patterson

-Jayme Closs, the 13-year-old girl who disappeared three months ago after her parents were murdered in what appeared to be a home invasion in Wisconsin.
-Yesterday, Closs was spotted by a dog walker wearing oversized clothing when she ran into the road.
+Jayme Closs, the 13-year-old girl who disappeared three months ago after her parents were murdered in what appeared to be a home invasion in Wisconsin was spotted by a dog walker on Thursday wearing oversized clothing and running into the road.

-RadarOnline says that a source close to the case says that the teen was held by the man who murdered Closs’ parents in a remote cabin after being “tortured” for months.
+RadarOnline reveals that a source close to the case said that the teen was held by the man who murdered Closs’ parents in a remote cabin after being “tortured” for months.

 Closs was spotted wearing ill-fitting shoes and clothes, flagging down a dog walker and another couple who called 911.
-The source who spoke to RadarOnline exclusively says that Closs did what she had to do.
+The source, who spoke to RadarOnline exclusively, said that Closs did what she had to do.

 “It was a split-second decision.
 It was live or die.
 Jayme found an opportunity to escape captivity and she did.”

-Neighbors of the man who has been arrested say that he went about his normal daily schedule and nothing seemed amiss.
-His cabin is located in a neighborhood in a wooded area around seventy miles away from the Closs home and ten miles from the town of Gordon, Wisconsin.
+Neighbors of the man who has been arrested said that he went about his normal daily schedule and nothing seemed amiss.
+His cabin is located in a wooded area around seventy miles away from the Closs home and ten miles from the town of Gordon, Wisconsin.

 It is being alleged that the point of the initial crime was to kidnap the teenage girl and potentially torture her.

-Note: UPDATE: 1/11/2019, 12 p.m. est: In a press conference on CNN, police identified Jake Thomas Patterson as the 21-year-old man who allegedly killed the Closs parents and kidnapped Jayme.
-Police believe the crime was based on the abduction of Jayme Closs.